 By now, you’ve probably heard that there is a monkeypox outbreak traveling around the globe.
-Cases have spread far and wide, including in the US, Canada, Europe, and Australia.
+Cases have spread far and wide.
 It’s the largest outbreak ever recorded outside of western and central Africa, where monkeypox is common.

 But controlling this outbreak demands preventive measures, such as avoiding close contact with people who have the illness and vaccination.
 One method of vaccination, called ring vaccination, has worked well in the past to contain smallpox and Ebola outbreaks.
 It may be effective for monkeypox as well.